Filled with melted mozzarella cheese and Italian seasoning, it’s so easy to make homemade stuffed pizza crust, you won’t get it delivered again!

+Whether you’re looking for the ultimate comfort food or a homemade pizza recipe for pizza night, this is the post for you.
 Making a homemade stuffed pizza crust is really an easy thing to do, but some people are intimidated by it.
-Others just see no reason to make it simply because there are some great pre-made ones in every grocery store – I often opt for those myself so I totally see your reasoning (Judgement will not be forthcoming from my neck of the woods!).
+Others just see no reason to make it simply because there are some great pre-made ones in every grocery store (or, you know, at ).
+I often opt for those myself so I totally see your reasoning (judgment will not be forthcoming from my neck of the woods!).

 You can do this, I promise, and it just takes a few minutes.